The University of California requires full cost recovery for work or services supported by extramural funds, including direct and indirect costs.

 Negotiated with Department of Health and Human Services.
-View F&A Rate Agreement document
+View Indirect Cost Rate Agreement document

 Sponsored Activity Effective Period